raguay/ModalFileManager/README.md

 ## Upgrading

 If a new version comes out with new default key mappings, you will either have to manually alter the key maps or delete the `keyMaps` directory in the Modal File Manager configuration directory.
+Since I haven't ever changed the default key maps, this is rarely ever needed.
+Just check the change log for the new version to see if you need to do that or not.

 ## Command Line Programs Used

 There are a few command line programs I use with Modal File Manager.
 They are:

-- git for downloading extensions and themes.
+- [git](https://git-scm.com/) for downloading extensions and themes.
 - [ffmpeg](https://ffmpeg.org/) for getting and using video information in the Extra Panel.
 - [fd](https://github.com/sharkdp/fd) for quick file finding.
 It's a `find` replacement written in Rust.
 - For using the macOS trashcan, you have to have (`trash`)[https://github.com/andreafrancia/trash-cli] command line program installed using `brew install trash-cli`.
 You have to have [HomeBrew](homebrew.sh) installed on your system to use the `brew` command line program.
 If the program isn't installed before installing mfm, then you will need to adjust the environment variable for PATH in the preferences to make sure it is in the path.